Mental Wellness Teams

 - Provide crisis counseling in the event of a death or tragic situation.

 - Conduct evening workshops for parents and students.

 - Provide small group and individual counseling sessions using evidenced based interventions.

-To provide a supportive environment, the mental wellness teams offer support to schools regarding a Baker Act that may occur on campus.
+To provide a supportive environment, the District Mental Health Team collaborates with school administrations and school counselors to offer support regarding any Voluntary or Involuntary Examinations (Baker Acts*) that may occur on campus.

 *Baker Act per Florida Statute 394.455(18) is:

 - Impairment of the mental or emotional processes that exercise conscious control of one’s actions or of the ability to perceive or understand reality.

 - Impairment substantially interferes with a person’s ability to meet the ordinary demands of living.